whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Embrace your curiosity, and open your mind to possibilities that may have seemed impossible before.
 As you free your mind from beliefs that don't work, and make space for perspectives that do, you will feel more empowered to make a difference for the people and nonhumans around you.

 To live in a healthy nation, you will need to embrace a very different way of life than your unhealthy nation trained you for.
-A way of life without submissive obedience, where justice is normal and respect is pervasive, where neighbors share generously and trust each other, and the community's decisions take the Earth's needs into account.
+A way of life without submissive obedience, with dignity instead of unacknowledged humiliation, with bravery instead of cowardice, where justice and trust are normal because integrity is normal too, where neighbors share generously and the community takes the Earth's needs into account.
 For a group to make this way of life real, each person will need 1) deep spiritual strength, 2) deep connections with other like-minded people, and 3) a deep connection with the Earth. _Part 3_ addresses these three themes.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Release what isn't working</div>
 <div class="rev-act-body">Reflect on your life, and think of one belief you have that isn't working.
 Do you keep voting, hoping someday the government won't be corrupt?
 Do you believe people are inclined to sin or that obedience is good?
 Do you have shame about your body, and so you have self-doubt or low self-worth?
 Do you think rich people are better than poor, and you judge people by how much money they have instead of how much they serve the people around them?
 Do you believe other people are basically untrustworthy, and so you struggle to form deeply trusting relationships?<br/><br/>Take some time and think of a belief or attitude that hasn't served you, and embrace one that might serve you better.</div></div>

-### Cultivating Spiritual Strength, Part 1: Practice Noticing the Gifts You Receive and Feeling Grateful
+### Cultivate Spiritual Strength, Part 1: Practice Noticing the Gifts You Receive and Feeling Grateful

 Cultivating a practical, aware gratitude is the first step to build spiritual strength.